-Lake Stuart and Colchuck lake trail is an absolutely must-hike trail in Leavenworth, Washington.
+Lake Stuart and Colchuck lake trail is an absolutely must-hike trail in the Alpine Lakes Wilderness, Leavenworth area in Washington.

-Lake Stuart is rated as moderate, and I think it is not very difficult compared to Lake Colchuck.
+Lake Stuart trail is rated as moderate, and it is not very difficult compared to Lake Colchuck.
 If Colchuck gets a 5 for view and 4 for ease, Stuart gets a 5 for ease and a 4 for view.
-However, Lake Stuart is way quieter, and we managed to find a waterfront rock and enjoyed our alone time.
-It was very nice and relaxing as I got to tan, nap, and enjoyed the beautiful view!
-Both are still long hikes and my feet almost gave out every time.
-Definitely read reviews and plan ahead accordingly if you want to successfully complete the hike and have fun.

-Lake Stuart, Lake Colchuck, and The Enchantments Core share the same trailhead, so it’s a VERY busy trail, especially on the weekends.
-Parking lot here is filled up quickly, and a parking permit is required to park your car overnight at the trailhead’s lot.
+- Lake Stuart, Lake Colchuck, and The Enchantments Core share the same trailhead, so it’s a VERY busy trail, especially on the weekends.
+The parking lot here is filled up quickly, and a parking permit is required to park your car overnight at the trailhead’s lot.
 So arrive early to avoid having to park your car so far away!

-June is the cherry season, so we wanted to stop by a cherry u-pick farm.
-So we went cherry picking on Saturday and decided to stay overnight in Leavenworth.
+FREE OVERNIGHT PARKING SPOT: If you’re looking for a spot to park your car (in case the trailhead is full and you don’t have time to apply for a permit), stay at Leavenworth.
 I found this public parking lot in Leavenworth on Reddit, so we decided to pack warm stuff to sleep in the car and opt for that route since it’s only 35 minutes to drive to the trailhead.
 There are public bathrooms, Safeway, Starbucks, and many gas stations, so that is not too bad with our camping experience.
 If you’ve never been to the area, I recommend booking your hotel room or Airbnb ahead of time in Leavenworth or Wenatchee since there might be limited capacity due to COVID.